 If applicants are not able to meet the requested timeframe, they should inform the requesting staff member as early as possible.
 Applications not meeting application requirements within the requested timeframes may be rejected.
 The applicant may be entitled to a partial refund of the application fee, however, in many circumstances, no refund will be provided.
 For further information, please refer to the Fee Refunds for Applications.

 If the application is returned or not accepted, applicants can expect a detailed explanation of application deficiencies.
 If an application is rejected due to deficiencies, applicants may re apply at their convenience.

 Applications for change approvals may be referred to other provincial and federal regulatory agencies for comment during the adjudication process.
 Consultation with First Nations, other water users, community groups or other parties may be required if existing rights could be affected by your application.

-A water manager from Ministry of Forests, Lands and Natural Resource Operations will decide whether to approve your application after weighing the information, and will inform you of the decision.
+A water manager from the Ministry of Forests will weigh the information, decide whether to approve your application, and inform you of the decision.